 Kathleen H. O'Neil

-Kathleen H. O’Neil is our California representative and is in charge of Marketing, Business Planning, Forecasting and Client Relations for the Institute.
-Her responsibilities include connecting clients with solutions for complex environmental issues like ecosystem restoration, conservation easements and lands for mitigation.
+Kathleen H. O’Neil is our California representative and is in charge of Marketing, Business Planning, and Client Relations for the Institute.
+Her responsibilities include connecting clients with our solutions for environmental issues like ecosystem restoration, conservation easements and lands for mitigation.